Catalyst grant awardees

-Stream 1 funding supports projects that aim to resolve the genetic diagnosis of a single patient with variant/s of uncertain significance in a known or novel disease gene.
+Stream 1 funding supports projects that aim to resolve the genetic diagnosis of patient/s with variant/s of uncertain significance in a known or novel disease gene.

 Novel gene | Prof Natasha Harvey, UniSA